Cleaner but Not Clean

 Another factor in the increasingly complicated calculations of cost and benefit is the fact that cleaning up pollution often causes pollution.
 Elgin's municipal water system has been using water softening techniques to rid its well water of what the USEPA regards as excessive levels of barium; that barium ended up in a sludgy residue which cost the city $1.4 million to store in a new disposal lagoon.
 And in the most publicized case, the Chicago Metropolitan Sanitary District in the early 1970s, began shipping its sludge 170 miles by barge to Fulton County, where it was applied to strip-mined land until hauling costs forced the abandonment of the project in 1982.
 Such sludge typically contains heavy metals and other contaminants, and objections to its use as fertilizer or fill have been voiced on that account.

 Heavy metals, of course, are merely a few of that disturbingly large family of contaminants which are known or feared to be toxic to humans.
-Indeed, many are toxic at concentrations below those even detectable by many of the standard sampling techniques; persistent, they accumulate in the food chain.
+Indeed, many are toxic at concentrations below those even detectable by many of the standard sampling techniques; being persistent, they accumulate in the food chain.
 Many of them are not biodegradable and are removed incompletely if at all by conventional water treatment techniques.

 In the fall of 1980, the USEPA published a list of 65 substances officially considered toxic and for the control of which specific standards would eventually be set.
 But government regulators do not know the human health effects of such substances (acting both singly and in combination, in high and low concentrations) over time; indeed they do not even always know what to call the thousands of other chemicals being produced in the U.S. today.